 Weak internal processes.
 A company’s responsibility for maintaining good standing is often spread across different departments such as legal, tax and finance.
 Even businesses with compliance teams often struggle to keep a company in good standing due to outdated or substandard tools and/or processes that don’t continually monitor company information and state requirements.

-Ever-changing state requirements.
+Ever changing state requirements.
 States often change deadlines, raise fees, or issue new forms.
-Businesses may not know about the changes but are not exempt from following them.
+Businesses may not know about the changes, but they are not exempt from following them.
 Sometimes notifications are not sent or are directed to the wrong person.

 Voluntary status changes.
 An entity’s status often changes during its business lifecycle.
-Mergers, acquisitions, expanding into new locations or converting entity types can trigger new annual report or franchise tax requirements.
+Mergers, acquisitions, expanding into new locations or converting entity types can trigger new compliance requirements.
 It’s also important to file dissolution or withdrawal forms for every state when closing a business, as the company will remain liable for all required filings, taxes and penalties until that happens.